 The Oncology CNS liaises with patients receiving treatment who may require some symptom management advice and is also available to patients and staff to provide education and support as needed.
 The Oncology CNS works as part of a larger multidisciplinary team, including doctors, oncology nurses, and physiotherapist, to ensure the best quality of care for patients.

 Claire Leese 091-785678

-The philosophy of our Palliative Care Service in The Galway Clinic is that by helping patients to live both pain and symptom free and with good subjective quality of life; we empower them to live as whole and independent a life as possible; maintaining and enhancing rich relationships and good quality of life despite adversity.
-By living well with maximum supportive care, our experience is that patients die with peace of mind surrounded with serenity and dignity.
-The Palliative Care CNS is available as a resource for all nursing staff and other members of the multi- disciplinary team.
+The philosophy of our Palliative Care Service in The Galway Clinic is that by helping patients to live both pain and symptom-free and with good subjective quality of life; we empower them to live as whole and independent a life as possible; maintaining and enhancing rich relationships and good quality of life despite adversity.
+By living well with maximum supportive care, our experience is that patients die in peace of mind surrounded with serenity and dignity.
+The Palliative Care CNS is available as a resource for all nursing staff and other members of the multidisciplinary team.

 Pre-Op Assessment Nurse Specialist